insper-classroom/08-dqn-vs-a2c-p-j/README.md

 ## **Installing and running the experiments**

-To run the experiments, it is highly recommended to have a virtual environment and install the required packages:
+It is highly recommended to have a virtual environment and install the required packages to run these experiments:

 ```bash
 # Create a virtual environment